timothy745/Strive/README.md

 2. Clone to an empty folder
 3. Create a Neon DB through [https://neon.com/](https://neon.com/)
 4. Sign up, choose the free tier, then create a new project
+> If you already have an account, skip this step, log in and create a new project
 5. From there click the "Connect" button on the top right corner of your screen, right below your profile
 6. Then, copy the connection string snippet
 7. In the cloned folder create a new .env file, containing: